 Ok, this is a short little post about a great little document that I found.
 Full credit to Cam Magee, and he summarizes this best: Everybody dies.
 And THAT is why tragedies are funnier than comedies, when performed by kids melodramatically!
 From the data I have collected (watching kids perform) ALL kids LOVE to die on stage!
 Especially, if it’s melodramatic… if they can get a laugh from the audience, the kids are all into it.
 That’s part of the secret of my books, they’re fun to perform!
 Nothing like the end of Hamlet where there are several dead bodies … Continue reading →

 So I just went to the movie theater with my kid to see the movie, The Book of Life.
 I really enjoyed the movie, and the music that goes along with it.
 But, what caught my surprise was the Shakespeare reference that was in it.
 This is a nice subtle way to get kids to reference Shakespeare.
-There is a little bit of Romeo and Juliet in the storyline especially when the hero dies.
-I’m not going to spoil the story for you, but … Continue reading →
+There is a little bit of … Continue reading →

 So I ran across this great article and it really got me thinking about science during Shakespeare’s time.

 How much science was around (well, it was all around, but how much was discovered by the 1600s?) and how was Shakespeare influenced by science?
-Well, I’ll tell you this, I’m an engineer and my wife is a science teacher, and yet, I can’t tell you much about science and Shakespeare… BUT, there is a guy who can, or at least give you an idea about science used in Shakespeare’s time and the … Continue reading →
+Well, I’ll tell you this, I’m an engineer and my wife is a science teacher, and yet, I can’t tell you much about science and Shakespeare… BUT, … Continue reading →

 The only difficulty I’m having with Brendan’s versions, is that the students can’t get enough and I am having difficulty getting them to do other things.
 It’s actually a problem that I wish upon all teachers.